colematt/colematt/README.md

 ### Hi there 👋

 - 👨🏻‍💻 I’m currently working at the [Binghamton Security Lab](https://github.com/bingseclab) as a PhD candidate in Computer Science.
 - 👨🏻‍🏫 I teach [CS 580U: Programming Systems and Tools](https://github.com/bucs580u) at [Binghamton University](https://binghamton.edu/CS).
-I've taught CS 480/580T: Software Security and CS 458/558: Introduction to Computer Security.
+I've taught [CS 458/558: Introduction to Computer Security](https://github.com/bucs558], CS 480/580T: Software Security, and [CS 220: Computer Architecture from a Systems Perspective](https://github.com/bucs220).
-- 🙋‍♂️🙋‍♀️ Ask me about systems programming, compiler design, or my corgis.
+- 🙋‍♂️🙋‍♀️ Ask me about systems programming, compiler design, and reverse engineering.
 - 📚 [Read my publications](https://scholar.google.com/citations?user=GfQ-ozgAAAAJ&hl=en) (_but not while operating heavy machinery!_)
 - 💬 My pronouns are he/him (en.US) and il/lui (fr.CA)
-- Fun fact: Rolling Stone magazine once referred to me as a ["genius, patriot, ... and outright maniac"](https://web.archive.org/web/20100713001831/http://www.rollingstone.com/politics/news/17390/119236?RS_show_page=0) (_pick two out of three!_).
+- 7️⃣ [If my life was a game of _Jeopardy!_ my seven dream categories would be:](https://www.wired.com/1994/01/microserfs/) Alpinism, Coffee Houses of Seattle, Obscure Compiler Errors, Bicycle Commuting, Good Dogs, Grunge Music, and Anagrams

 <!--
 **colematt/colematt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.